SOUTHPOINT BAPTIST CHURCH

 WE BELIEVE in one perfect, infinite, holy, and eternal God, Creator of all things, eternally existent in three persons: Father, Son and Holy Spirit.

-WE BELIEVE in Jesus Christ, God's only begotten Son, His virgin birth, sinless life, sacrificial death for our sins, His bodily resurrection, and His personal, literal, imminent
+WE BELIEVE in Jesus Christ, God's only begotten Son, His virgin birth, sinless life, sacrificial death for our sins, His bodily resurrection, and His personal, literal, imminent return.

-WE BELIEVE that the Scriptures of the Old and New Testaments are verbally inspired by God and inerrant in the original writings, our only infallible and authoritative rule for
+WE BELIEVE that the Scriptures of the Old and New Testaments are verbally inspired by God and inerrant in the original writings, our only infallible and authoritative rule for faith and practice.

 WE BELIEVE that man was created in the image of God, but in Adam's sin the human race fell, and inherited a sin nature, and became alienated from God; that man is totally depraved and of himself, totally unable to remedy his lost condition.